-One-off adjustments (₹ Crores, unless otherwise stated) FY2020 FY2019 Reported Net Profit 21 1,464 (A) Add: DTA write-off and MAT Credit Reversal One-time gain on creation of DTA of ~₹3,570 Crore in Q4 FY18 Opted for lower rate under new corporate tax regime, resulting in one-time write-offs of ₹1,758 Cr. due to: +1,758 (i) Forgoing partial benefit under DTA; and (ii) unutilised MAT credit - Benefit to profitability/cash flows to continue in future by opting for lower tax rate regime (B)Add: Incremental conservative provisions Adopted a conservative and prudent approach to provisioning - Incremental provisions of ₹1,903 Cr. (₹1,411 Cr., net of taxes) in Financial Services +1,411 - Conservative provisioning is in addition to the usual provisions created for GNPAs - Provision has been created out of Abundance of Caution (C)Less: (Profit)/loss from discontinued operations Sold DRG for a consideration of USD 950m -574 +226 Profit/loss from operations (including gain on sale of DRG) has been reversed to determine normalised profit 1220 (D) Add: Accounting charge on sale of Imaging Business in FY19 +452 Normalised Net Profit 2,615 2,142 YoY Change in Normalised Net Profit +22%
+One-off adjustments (₹ Crores, unless otherwise stated) FY2020 FY2019 Reported Net Profit 21 1,464 (A) Add: DTA write-off and MAT Credit Reversal One-time gain on creation of DTA of ~₹3,570 Crore in Q4 FY18 Opted for lower rate under new corporate tax regime, resulting in one-time write-offs of ₹1,758 Cr. due to: (i) Forgoing partial benefit under DTA; and (ii) unutilised MAT credit - Benefit to profitability/cash flows to continue in future by opting for lower tax rate regime (B)Add: Incremental conservative provisions Adopted a conservative and prudent approach to provisioning - Incremental provisions of ₹1,903 Cr. (₹1,411 Cr., net of taxes) in Financial Services remental provisions of ₹1,903 Cr. (₹1,411 Cr., net of taxes) in Financial Services +1,411 - Conservative provisioning is in addition to the usual provisions created for GNPAs - Provision has been created out of Abundance of Caution (C)Less: (Profit)/loss from discontinued operations Sold DRG for a consideration of USD 950m -574 +226 Profit/loss from operations (including gain on sale of DRG) has been reversed to determine normalised profit 1220 (D) Add: Accounting charge on sale of Imaging Business in FY19 +452 Normalised Net Profit 2,615 2,142 YoY Change in Normalised Net Profit +22%